 Signs.
 Tenant may (a) place its standard graphics and signage at the entrance to the Premises or the Land, and in a prominent location on the exterior of the Building subject to the Plan Approval Process; and (b) install temporary and/or directional signage, at Tenant’s sole cost, all subject to Legal Requirements and Permitted Exceptions.
 Upon surrender of the Premises, Tenant will remove all such signs and spot-repair, paint, and/or replace the affected Building fascia surface or other surface areas.
 Tenant will obtain all applicable governmental permits and approvals for sign and exterior treatments.
 Landlord will not install signs identifying Tenant anywhere on the Building or the Land without Tenant’s prior consent, which Tenant may withhold in its sole and absolute discretion.
 Landlord will not place its graphics or signage on the Building or on any monument on the Land without Tenant’s prior consent, which will not be unreasonably withheld, conditioned, or delayed.

 Parking.
 Tenant will be entitled to the exclusive use of the parking areas, truck courts, and driveways that are part of the Premises.
-Landlord will not alter or modify such areas without Tenant’s prior consent.
-[IF MULTI-TENANT: Landlord will use reasonable efforts to enforce Tenant’s parking rights against third parties.]
+Neither Party will alter or modify such areas without the other Party’s prior reasonable consent.
+Tenant agrees to only allow passenger cars and vans in the car parking lots and to strictly prohibit the use of car parking lots for tractor trailer movement or trailer storage.

 Casualty.

 Termination.
 If any portion of the Premises is damaged by a fire or other casualty, Landlord will notify Tenant within thirty (30) days after such damage as to the amount of time Landlord reasonably estimates it will take to restore the Premises (the “Initial Reconstruction Notice”).
 If the restoration time is estimated to exceed the longer of (i) three hundred sixty-five (365) days; or (ii) a commercially reasonable time period to rebuild the Premises such that the design and construction of the Premises is substantially similar to the design and construction immediately prior to the casualty (the “Existing Design”), in either case following the casualty, then either party may terminate this Lease upon notice to the other party given no later than thirty (30) days after the Initial Reconstruction Notice, provided that Tenant may negate Landlord’s termination of this Lease by providing notice to Landlord within sixty (60) days of Tenant’s receipt of Landlord’s termination notice, stating that Tenant elects to restore the Premises (and Landlord will assign any insurance proceeds from coverages required to be carried by this Lease (“Proceeds”) to Tenant, if applicable, pursuant to the process described in Section 15(b)).
-Notwithstanding the foregoing, Tenant may terminate this Lease if the Premises are damaged during the last year of the Lease Term and Landlord reasonably estimates that it will take more than sixty (60) days to repair such damage.
-[IF EITHER SINGLE-TENANT AND BUILDING >300K SF OR BTS: If Tenant has elected to maintain property insurance for the Premises pursuant to Section 9(a), Tenant will provide Landlord with the Initial Reconstruction Notice within thirty (30) days of such casualty, the parties will have the termination rights set forth in this Section 15(a), and, if this Lease is terminated, Tenant will assign to Landlord any Proceeds relating to the Landlord Percentage (defined in Section 19 of Additional Terms and Conditions, Addendum 3).]
+Notwithstanding the foregoing, Tenant may terminate this Lease if the Premises are damaged during the last year of the Lease Term and Landlord reasonably estimates that it will take more than the remaining Term of the Lease to repair such damage.
+If Tenant has elected to maintain property insurance for the Premises pursuant to Section 9(a), Tenant will provide Landlord with the Initial Reconstruction Notice within thirty (30) days of such casualty, the parties will have the termination rights set forth in this Section 15(a), and, if this Lease is terminated, Tenant will assign to Landlord any Proceeds relating to the Landlord Percentage (defined in Section 19 of Additional Terms and Conditions, Addendum 3).]